24.11.2024

 1. To enhance women's participation in public life, authorities should address gender stereotypes through comprehensive legal, institutional, and educational measures.
 Political parties and other stakeholders should identify and curb gender-based discriminatory rhetoric and actions that lead to the negative portrayal of women and affect their equal participation.

 2. To harmonize the legal framework and to ensure impartiality, the State Election Commission should be entrusted with the registration of presidential candidates.
-The law should prescribe
+The law should prescribe procedures for the review of submitted applications and the approval of candidacies.

 3. The deadline for the withdrawal of candidates should be reviewed to allow sufficient time for reflecting the changes on printed ballots.
-Voter information and communication about the
+Voter information and communication about the withdrawals should be improved to support voters' ability to cast valid and fully informed votes.

 4. The law should provide for a clear separation between official functions and campaigning to prevent candidates and public officials from using the advantage of office for electoral